arivictor/intentional-architecture-in-python/book/3-layers.md

 The interface layer imports from every other layer.
 It's the outermost layer, the orchestrator of everything.
 See how the imports show the dependency flow: interface depends on application, infrastructure, and domain.
 But domain imports nothing from the other layers.
 Application only imports domain.
 The dependencies flow inward.

 The interface layer translates between the external world and your domain.
 HTTP requests come in.
 The interface converts them to domain objects.
-The application service does the work.
+The use case does the work.
 The domain enforces the rules.
 The result goes back out as an HTTP response.

-This layer knows about both the external world (HTTP, JSON, request formats) and the internal world (domain objects, application services).
+This layer knows about both the external world (HTTP, JSON, request formats) and the internal world (domain objects, use cases).
 It's the translator.

 ## What We Gained: Before and After